 Amazon Fire 7 Kids Edition

-It goes for $99 — twice the base price of the regular Fire 7 — but it is worth the upgrade for peace of mind.
-Amazon will also straight up replace the tablet if the kids manage to break it within the first 2 years.
+$100 is twice the base price of the regular Fire 7 — but it is worth the upgrade for peace of mind if you’re shopping for your kid.
+Amazon will also straight-up replace the tablet if the kids manage to break it within the first 2 years.

 Samsung Galaxy Tab A 7.0